-A red can with swooping white lettering on its label moves to center screen, drops of condensation running down its side.
+A red can with swooping white lettering on its label moves to the center screen, drops of condensation running down its side.
 “TsssSS kr-POP!”
-An invisible hand pours a brown, fizzing liquid out of the can, where it slowly fills up a glass filled with ice, stopping directly at its brim as it fizzes in the glass, nearly bubbling over.
+An invisible hand pours a brown, fizzing liquid out of the can, slowly filling up a glass of ice, stopping directly at its brim as it fizzes in the glass, nearly bubbling over.
 “Ahhh.”

 Can you visualize this imagery?
-Chances are you filled in the blanks and saw a can of Coca-Cola featured center stage on this imaginary advertisement.
+Chances are you filled in the blanks and saw a can of Coca-Cola featured center stage in this imaginary advertisement.

 But how did Coca-Cola become such a worldwide phenomenon?
 And what can marketers learn from this soft-drink giant’s massive success on the world stage over the past century plus?

-This post will walk you through Coca-Cola’s history, the marketing strategies which made them successful, and what marketers can do to recreate this success for their own brand.
-But first..
+This post will walk you through Coca-Cola’s history, the marketing strategies that made them successful, and what marketers can do to recreate this success for their brand.

-Coca-Cola has had a long journey from a single soda fountain in Atlanta to the globally-recognized brand that it is today.
+Coca-Cola has had a long journey, from a single soda fountain in Atlanta to the globally-recognized brand it is today.
 How did they get there?

 Early Years of Coca-Cola

 Pemberton, however, would never realize the potential of the product he created.
-He sold off his shares of the business to various partners, and then shortly before his death in 1888 sold the rest of his company to Atlanta businessman Asa Candler, who promptly bought the rest of Coca-Cola’s shares and took command of the company.
+He sold off his business shares to various partners and then, shortly before his death in 1888, sold the rest of his company to Atlanta businessman Asa Candler, who promptly bought the rest of Coca-Cola’s shares and took command of the company.

-As the world of soft-drinks began to shift from soda-fountains at lunch counters and pharmacies to prepackaged drinks, Coca-Cola shifted as well.
+Coca-Cola also shifted as the world of soft drinks began to shift from soda fountains at lunch counters and pharmacies to prepackaged beverages.

-This started with a new bottle for the iconic Cola.
-This new design was created in a competition put on by Coca-Cola to find a design that would be easily recognizable and set the brand apart from their competition.
-The result was the iconic bottle design still used today.
+This shift started with a new bottle for the iconic Cola.
+This new design was created in a competition by Coca-Cola to find a design that would be easily recognizable and set the brand apart from its competition.
+The result was the iconic bottle design is still used today.

-Not only did the brand shift its focus to its thousands of independent bottling companies which were licensed to sell their product, the company began expanding its product lines as well.
+The brand shifted its focus to its thousands of independent bottling companies licensed to sell their product, and the company also began expanding its product lines.

-After World War II the company diversified, purchasing the rights to orange-flavored soft drink Fanta, canned juice company Minute Maid, and creating a new product all of their own; lemon-lime flavored Sprite.
-It was also around this time that the company first branded itself as Coke, marking a shift from solely focusing on the Coca-Cola product line.
+After World War II, the company diversified, purchasing the rights to orange-flavored soft drink Fanta, canned juice company Minute Maid, and creating a new product of their own; lemon-lime flavored Sprite.
+Around this time, the company first branded itself as Coke, marking a shift from solely focusing on the Coca-Cola product line.

-An iconic image from this time period is Coca-Cola’s use of Santa Claus to promote their product.
-While often credited as the originators of Santa Claus, that trope was already in broad use before this time period, though Coke may have influenced the image of Santa as a chubby, red and white-wearing bearded man.
+An iconic image from this time is Coca-Cola’s use of Santa Claus to promote its product.
+While often credited as the originator of Santa Claus, that trope was already in broad use before this time.
+However, Coke may have influenced the image of Santa as a chubby, red, and white-wearing bearded man.

-This wasn’t the first, nor would it be the last, of Coca-Cola’s powerful advertising campaigns.
+This instance wasn’t the first, nor would it be the last, of Coca-Cola’s powerful advertising campaigns.

 A History of Iconic Advertisements

-So, the question remains: how has Coca-Cola managed to build and maintain their place as one of the largest brands in the world for over a century?
+So, the question remains: how has Coca-Cola managed to build and maintain its place as one of the largest brands in the world for over a century?

 Branding Like No Other

-If there's one thing that has set Coca-Cola apart from other brands in their industry, it is their ability to grow brand awareness and ingrain themselves in the cultural zeitgeist.
-This didn’t happen overnight, but certain tactics have helped Coca-Cola become one of the biggest brands in the world.
+If there’s one thing that has set Coca-Cola apart from other brands in their industry, it is the ability to grow brand awareness and ingrain itself in the cultural zeitgeist.
+This awareness didn’t happen overnight, but specific tactics have helped Coca-Cola become one of the biggest brands in the world.

-For one, Coke, and the Coca-Cola brand specifically, has maintained a consistent visual identity since their founding.
-The image of white, flowing lettering over a red background is one of the most instantly recognizable in the world, and this visual identity has been supported by years of high-quality, product-centric promotions which put that brand at center stage.
+For one, Coke, specifically the Coca-Cola brand, has maintained a consistent visual identity since its founding.
+The image of white, flowing lettering over a red background is one of the most instantly recognizable worldwide.
+This visual identity has been supported by years of high-quality, product-centric promotions that put that brand at center stage.

 Assuring and Maintaining Product Quality